John F.X. Condon: Career

-At a New York Knicks versus Boston Celtics game at Madison Square Garden, Condon was invited to audition for the public address role.
-In 1947, Condon began his role in the announcer's seat, one year after the establishment of the Knicks in the National Basketball Association.
-For 42 seasons, he was the public address announcer at Madison Square Garden and for the New York Knicks.
+In 1947, at a New York Knicks versus Boston Celtics game at Madison Square Garden, Condon was invited to audition for the public address role.
+He got the job, and began his role in the announcer's seat, one year after the establishment of the Knicks in the National Basketball Association.
+For 42 seasons, he was the public address announcer at Madison Square Garden for the New York Knicks.
 He was known for his signature greeting, "Good evening, everybody.
-Welcome to Madison Square Garden," and for announcing starting lineups at Knicks and college basketball games.
+Welcome to Madison Square Garden," and announcing starting lineups at Knicks and college basketball games.

 Condon's sports publicity business, which operated until 1960, represented esteemed clients such as New York Athletic Club, Iona College, Adelphi College, and the U.S. Merchant Marine Academy.

 Beginning in 1960, he served as the director of publicity for Madison Square Garden Boxing, Inc. and promoted major events, notably the 1971 Fight of the Century.
 His creative publicist work brought significant attention to bouts held at Madison Square Garden.
 As publicist for the 1962 Cassius Clay vs. Sonny Banks bout, Condon developed an early rapport with Muhammad Ali, impressed by his willingness to help promote the bout.

 In 1965, the Garden press agent was responsible for staging the retirement farewell of Hall of Famer Sugar Ray Robinson at Madison Square Garden.
 That year, he hired photographer George Kalinsky to take pre-publicity photos of championship fighters like Emile Griffith and Dick Tiger.

 Condon personally notified Muhammad Ali of his Vietnam War draft status on March 15, 1967, shortly before his proposed fight with Ernie Terrell.

-In a publicity stunt for the Garden's Frazier–Quarry fight, he set up a ring and a band in Times Square, drawing 4,000 spectators and broad media attention.
+In a publicity stunt for the Garden's Frazier–Quarry fight, he set up a ring and band in Times Square, drawing 4,000 spectators and broad media attention.